munificent/craftinginterpreters/book/chunks-of-bytecode.md

     *Hardcore mode:* Implement `reallocate()` without calling `realloc()`, `malloc()`, or `free()`.
-You are allowed to call `malloc()` *once*, at the beginning of the interpreter's execution, to allocate a single big block of memory which your `reallocate()` function has access to.
+You are allowed to call `malloc()` *once*, at the beginning of the interpreter's execution, to allocate a single big block of memory, which your `reallocate()` function has access to.
 It parcels out blobs of memory from that single region, your own personal heap.
 It's your job to define how it does that.